asarejohn001/create-mailContact/README.md

 ### Important !
 > [!IMPORTANT]
-> Please make sure you have change the variables in the script to fit your environment.
+> Please make sure you have change the variables in the script to fit your environment. $logFilePath and $csvFilePath needs to set to fit your envrionment.
-> l$ogFilePath